• Home

 Stay Bankruptcy filing enjoins collection of debts existing at filing.
 Actions to dissolve married status or establish support or paternity are not stayed.

-Exemptions Filer can elect one of two exemption schemes to select property to keep.
+Exemptions Filer can elect one of two California exemption schemes to select property to keep.
 Exempt property may be divided by family court between spouses.

 Support Support is not dischargeable in bankruptcy.
 Bankruptcy law controls whether obligation is support for bankruptcy purposes